Skip to main content

 Heartworm is a filarial worm disease of dogs and cats that is transmitted by the Western treehole mosquito and Australian backyard mosquito.
 The disease is prolonged and usually fatal due to worm congestion in the heart chambers and vessels.
 Heartworm symptoms vary with each individual case.
 Dogs and cats that live in areas where heartworm occurs should be regularly checked by a veterinarian.
 Medications are available from veterinarians to prevent a heartworm infection.

-Currently, there is no local outbreak or transmission of Zika or Chikunguyna in Los Angeles County.
+Currently, there is no local outbreak or transmission of Zika or Chikungunya in Los Angeles County.